GraemeMalcolm/AI-102/instructions/21-azure-search.md

 The solution you will create for Margie's Travel requires the following resources in your Azure subscription:

-- An Azure Storage account with a blob container in which the documents to be searched are stored.
+- A **Storage account** with a blob container in which the documents to be searched are stored.
-- - An Azure Cognitive Services resource, which provides AI services for skills that your search solution can use to enrich the data in the data source with AI-generated insights.
+- A **Cognitive Services** resource, which provides AI services for skills that your search solution can use to enrich the data in the data source with AI-generated insights.
-- An Azure Cognitive Search resource, which will manage indexing and querying.
+- An **Azure Cognitive Search** resource, which will manage indexing and querying.

 ### Create a storage account and upload files